-United is currently conducting a public offering of between 350,000 and 450,000 shares of United common stock at \$38.00 per share, pursuant to which United plans to raise between \$13.3 and \$17.1 million in additional capital for its subsidiary banks and for general corporate purposes.
+United is currently conducting a public offering of between 350,000 and 450,000 shares of United common stock at \$38.00 per share.
+Through the offering, United plans to raise between \$13.3 and \$17.1 million in additional capital for its subsidiary banks and for general corporate purposes.